dqops/dqo/docs/data-sources/aws.md

 The service account is an impersonalized identity used specifically for a service with a proper permission.

-This method needs to create a service account, generate a secret.
+This method requires creating a service account and generating a secret.

-To use this method you need to create a service account in AWS.
+Start with creating a service account in AWS.
 Open **IAM**, navigate to **Users** and click the **Create user** button.

 ![Create service account](https://dqops.com/docs/images/data-sources/aws/aws-create-service-account.png){ loading=lazy; width="1200px" }

-docs-dqo-ai/docs/images/data-sources/aws

 Set the name of the service account.